MeritEhab/SupermarketReceipt-Refactoring-Kata/README.md

 _Support this and all my katas via [Patreon](https://www.patreon.com/EmilyBache)_

-# The Supermarket Receipt Refactoring Kata
+# The Supermarket Receipt Refactoring Kata (Original ReadMe)

 Watch the ["Detangle Bad Code Challenge"](https://youtu.be/EWB-VhEUoHE) introduction to this exercise.